sreekotay/reefer/README.md

 - data => state
 - data for non-reactive, state for reactive

-reef.EVENTNAME=functionname(LITERAL,...,LITERAL)
+coral-on-EVENTNAME=functionname(LITERAL,...,LITERAL)
-reef.EVENTNAME=property(LITERAL)
+coral-on-EVENTNAME=property(LITERAL)
-reef.click.stop
+coral-on-click.stop

 # Events #
-- includes the closest reef as `event.reef` in the event
+- includes the closest coral as `event.coral` in the event

 # Slots #
-- reef-slot -- slots.name.text (for string) or as array for dom elements
+- coral-slot -- slots.name.text (for string) or as array for dom elements
-- type='reef()' for compiled function - available as reefFunc
+- type='coral()' for compiled function - available as coralFunc
 - otherwise default
 - update vs template (can force update by returning null)